• Skip to primary navigation

 Whip until fully mixed and fluffy.

-A piping bag with red frosting next to a pan of cupcakes.
+A piping bag with red frosting that has been infused with Fireball next to a pan of cupcakes.

 Decorate the cooled Fireball Cupcakes with the frosting.
 I added some red food coloring to mine, but you don’t have to.
 The frosting is mind-blowingly tasty as is.